As soon as mud season ends in Western Maine, we enter another type of season: The season of banishing mayflies.

 Do mayflies bite?

-No, they do not bite but the black flies can bite you and your pets.
+They do not bite, but the black flies can bite you and your pets.